MFR6340/theenglishextension.org/open-world-1/unit-6: The Deep Blue.md

 # OW 1, Unit 6: The Deep Blue
-*This post contains affiliate links to books.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase additional English books for classrooms.*
+*This post contains links.
+If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwMjgwODMzMywzMzM0MjgyMTVdfQ==
+eyJoaXN0b3J5IjpbLTExNjUwMjMwNDIsMzMzNDI4MjE1XX0=
 -->